Vishnu053/vue3-vite-starter-templates/README.md

 # Vue3-vite-starter-templates

-### This repository contains various starter templates using Vue.js 3, vite, pnpm and some popular design flavours (AntUI, ElementUI, NaiveUI etc.)
+### This repository contains various starter templates using Vue.js 3, vite, pnpm and some popular design flavours (AntUI, ElementUI, NaiveUI etc.).
+All templates are fast and easy to start with.

 <hr/>